Articles

 2. Optimize upstream preparation

-We've already talked about the importance of preparing your meetings properly, without forgetting to take into account the expectations of all participants.
+We have already talked about the importance of preparing your meetings properly, without forgetting to take into account the expectations of all participants.
 Today, lack of preparation is still cited as the primary cause of ineffective meetings, by more than 1 in 4 employees.

 There are many ways in which you can improve this preparation stage: